Penicillin Cocktail

 Helpful tips

-- When serving this cocktail, a large ice cube in the glass looks impressive and keeps the drink cold longer without watering it down too quickly.
+- Serve over a large ice cube to keep the drink cold without diluting it too quickly.

 This makes a great party drink or a hot afternoon drink because not only it refreshes you, it also gives you a little kick done by the whiskey!